asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

     * - **wallet_attestation**
       - It MUST be set to a value containing the Wallet Attestation JWT.
     * - **credentials_backup**
-      - Array of JSON objects that contains the following claims for each Credentials that are backupped:

-        - ``iss``: Credential Issuer identifier.
-It provides the identifier of the Credential Issuer to initiate the issuance phase.
-        - ``credential_configuration_id``: Unique identifier of the Digital Credential.
-It provides a way to identify the specific Digital Credential that is issued, in case the Issuer can issue multiple Digital Credentials.
-This parameter then can be automatically filled in the authorization request during the re-issuance.
+      - Object that describes specifics of the Credential that are backupped.
+This object contains a list of name/value pairs, where each name is a unique identifier of the Credential Issuer.
+This identifier is used to initiate the issuance phase.
+The value is an array of unique strings.
+Each string corresponds to the ``credential_configuration_id`` that identifies the specific Digital Credential that was issued.

 Restore flow for Hardware Binding Credential